raspberrypilearning/3D-scene/en/step_6.md

 move (speed) steps
 if on edge, bounce
 ```
 Set the minimum and maximum values for the range of the slider to suit your project.

---- /collapse ---

---- collapse ---

----

-title: Control turn speed with a variable
+You can also control the turn speed based on a variable.

----

 **Space dog**: [See inside](https://scratch.mit.edu/projects/447146281/editor){:target="_blank"}